newrouge/newrouge.github.io/_posts/_2024-11-11-CrimsonFoes.md

 # TLDR;

-> &rarr; Beware, reader, as this will **not** be a simple arrogant criticism, but rather a series of rather comical and relatable situations we found ourselves in, sprinkled with self reflection and introspection: *what could we have done better ?*
+> &rarr; Beware, reader, as this will **not** be a simple arrogant criticism, but rather a series of comical and relatable situations we found ourselves in, sprinkled with self reflection and introspection: *what could we have done better ?*